 We encourage everyone coming to the University to use sustainable transport.

 Visitors to the campus should note that at certain times, during semester, demand for car parking spaces may exceed supply.
-Visitors are therefore strongly encouraged to:
+Visitors are therefore strongly encouraged to consider as alternatives:

-- use the excellent public transport links to and from Stirling or Bridge of Allan
+- using the excellent public transport links to and from Stirling or Bridge of Allan;

-- walk from Stirling or Bridge of Allan to the University, getting some exercise and seeing the University's beautiful surroundings first hand
+- walking from Stirling or Bridge of Allan to the University, getting some exercise and seeing the University's beautiful surroundings first hand.

 Parking for visitors

 Visitor parking charges apply Monday – Friday, 9am-5pm all year excluding Christmas & New Year’s Day.
 Pay & Display machines are in operation within all campus car parks and accept payments by cash or debit/credit card.
 It is also now possible to pay by phone using the RingGo mobile app or by dialling the number advertised on machines/selected car park signage.
 Pay & Display rates are as follows: